Emma - Budget Planner Tracker

 Hear from some of the most impactful users to drive changes

-Emma used to be great, but now most useful features are behind a paywall, making the free version almost useless.
-It's frustrating to see a budgeting app charge for basic functionalities.
+Emma used to be a great app for budgeting, but now most of the useful features are locked behind a paywall.
+It's frustrating to see a budgeting app charge so much when its purpose is to help save money.
+I'm looking for alternatives now.

 Hannah Mellish